Grievance Procedures for University Students

 The following tips may be the critical difference between success and defeat in a university or college grievance:

 1.)
 Seek advice immediately!

 The number one mistake made by students is to attempt to navigate this process alone.
 Although legal representation is not a right under most university policies, having an attorney who is experience in drafting grievance letters and adhering to the critical deadlines involved.
 Each university has a full time staff of attorneys who represent the school in these matters.

 2.)
 Document Everything!

 Grievance letters hold much more weight when a student can document specific instances and statements that violated their rights.
 Emails and journals are much more effective and accurate than attempting to rely on memory.

 Each grievance procedure is different, but the best results always come from students who are assertive and have reasonable expectations.
 The university itself does not want to appear to be the “bad guy” and will often grant a request for review if the student has shown just cause and sufficient evidence.

 4.)
 If in doubt, Hire an Attorney.

-Although you have no legal right to have representation at an administrative hearing or disciplinary board, hiring an attorney who is familiar with the university procedures and policies will enable you to be prepared and informed on your rights and responsibilities.
-The attorneys of Massey & Duffy have represented students from the University of Florida and Santa Fe College in numerous student grievance and grade appeal cases with amazing success.
-Our staff will ensure your case is properly research and prepared from the first day you retain us until the conclusion of your matter.
+Although you have no legal right to have representation at an administrative hearing or disciplinary board, hiring an experienced attorney who is familiar with university procedures and policies will enable you to be prepared and informed on your rights and responsibilities.
+The attorneys of Massey & Duffy have represented students from the University of Florida and Santa Fe College in numerous student grievance and grade appeal cases with fantastic success.
+Our staff will ensure your claim is appropriately researched and prepared from the first day you retain us until the conclusion of your matter.
 If you are currently considering filing a grievance or grade appeal, YOU MUST DO SO IMMEDIATELY.
 There is a very short window of time so call our office today at (352) 505-8900 to schedule a Free Consultation.